zUnixorn/Arch-root-on-ZFS-install/README.md

 \
 mount the efi partition at `/mnt/boot` with `mount /dev/DISKp1 /mnt/boot` and set the root to boot from for `zroot` with `zpool set bootfs=zroot/ROOT/default zroot`. \
 \
 finally "install" the system with `pacstrap /mnt PACKAGES` where `PACKAGES` is a space separated list of packages you need in the new system, it should only contain necessary packages, the rest should be installed when chrooted.
 An example would be `base base-devel neovim openssh opendoas` and in some cases a networkmanager like NetworkManager or iwctl if you want to use wifi with systemd-networkmanager.
+You could also copy the ArchISO `pacman.conf` to the new system with `cp /etc/pacman.conf /mnt/etc/`

 ### configuring the system for zfs
 generate a fstab with `genfstab -U -p /mnt >> /mnt/etc/fstab` and edit it to exclude the all zfs datasets (should only contain efi partition) by commenting them out, the lines to comment out are most likely: